MGhait/ci-cd-project/md-notes/get-start.md

 ```

 Same as branches we can do with `tags`  and `paths` but in paths we specify our location form the root of our project not current workfolw file

+> Note in when dealing with `paths` we can use `*` to specify all files in directory " if we tyep *.php" we need to get all files in same directory wiht extinstion of php BUT if we want to get all files in directory and sub-directory we use `**` so in this cas it'll be "**.php"